jhpyle/docassemble/_docs/objects.md

 objects, as well as their subobjects, will not have the right intrinsic names.

-Another potential problem is that **docassemble**'s method for determining the name of a variable when you write statements like `foo = DAObject()` is fragile, and under certain circumstances it can fail, and it will fall back to giving the object a random instrinsic name.
+In some situations, you can wrote `foo = DAObject()` instead of `foo = DAObject('foo'), and it will automatically figure out the instance name, but this is fragile, and under certain circumstances it can fail, and it will fall back to giving the object a random instrinsic name.
 To avoid this problem, you can always set the intrinsic name of an object at the time you create it by passing the intrinsic name you want to use as the first parameter.

 Thus, you can do: